NLI4CT: Multi-Evidence Natural Language Inference for Clinical Trial Reports: Experiment Results

 \subsection{Task 2}

-For Task 2, the evidence selection task, we generate a baseline using SOTA general purpose transformer-based ranking models \cite{reimers_2020}, namely, DistilRoBERTa \cite{DBLP:journals/corr/abs-1910-01108}, Mpnet \cite{song2020mpnet}, and MiniLM \cite{DBLP:journals/corr/abs-2002-10957} variants.
-We additionally test BM25.
-We embed the facts in the CTR sections, and the statements using these pre-trained models and then compute the cosine similarity.
-We evaluate using the mAP @ K \cite{liu_2011}, with K = \textit{total number of sentences}.
-We report the results in Table \ref{evidence}.
-There is no significant difference between the mAP scores of the models, with BM25 producing the highest mAP score.
-All models achieve well above the random baseline.
-This indicates that the limiting factor for SOTA models on NLI4CT is not evidence selection, but rather biomedical, and numerical inference.
+For Task 2, the evidence selection task, we generate a baseline using SOTA general purpose transformer-based ranking models \cite{reimers_2020}, namely, DistilRoBERTa \cite{DBLP:journals/corr/abs-1910-01108}, Mpnet \cite{song2020mpnet}, and MiniLM \cite{DBLP:journals/corr/abs-2002-10957}.
+We additionally test sentence-t5-base \cite{DBLP:journals/corr/abs-2108-08877}, sentence-BioBERT \cite{deka2021unsupervised}, and BM25.
+We embed the facts in the CTR sections, and the statements using these models and compute the cosine similarity.
+We evaluate using the mAP @ K \cite{liu_2011}, with K = \textit{total number of sentences}, and report the results in Table \ref{evidence}.
+There is no significant difference between the mAP scores of the models, with BM25 producing the highest mAP score, indicating that task 2 is still challenging for dense retrieval models, even with biomedical pre-training.